bradhaas/TheCompendium-v2/Custom Backgrounds/The Law.md

 	- Intimidation
 	- Perception
 	- Investigation
+	- Athletics
 ### Languages
 - English
 - One other [[D&D/(C0) The Compendium/Worldbuilding/Languages|Language]] of your choice, but it's obvious that you're a non native speaker - you talk like a cop
 ### Tool Proficiencies
+- One Type of Gaming Set
+- Land Vehicles
 ### Equipment
 - A badge or similar sigil of your authority
 - Handcuffs inscribed with runes that give a soft green pulsing glow - these handcuffs ward against spells of 1st level or lower